 The 2023 NBA free agent class could very well be among the most stacked in the history of the Association.

 Even without four-time NBA champion LeBron James on the market, there’s several franchise cornerstones.
-That includes embattled Dallas Mavericks point guard Kyrie Irving.
-The likes of James Harden and Fred VanVleet also have player options that they are likely to decline.
+That included embattled Brooklyn Nets point guard Kyrie Irving.

 Despite the drama Irving brings to the table, he’ll still be among the top NBA free agents in the summer of 2023.
-During his four-year run in Brooklyn, Irving averaged 27.1 points and 5.8 assists on 48% shooting, including a 39% mark from three-point range.
+During his three-year run in Brooklyn, Irving is averaging 27.1 points and 6.0 assists on 49% shooting, including a 41% mark from three-point range.

 4. Nikola Vucevic, Chicago Bulls

 Acquired by Chicago midway through the 2020-21 season, Vucevic has not seen the same production that defined his Orlando Magic career.
 Last season saw the skilled big average a nine-year low 17.6 points.
-It even led to speculation that he could’ve been moved ahead of the in-season NBA trade deadline.
+It led to speculation that he could be moved this summer.

 2023 NBA free agents: Veteran options